Mía Asenjo

-Mía Gayle Asenjo (born 7 March 2003) is an American-raised Dominican footballer who plays as a left winger for college team UCF Knights and the Dominican Republic women's national team.
+Mía Gayle Asenjo Mahabirsingh (born 7 March 2003) is a professional footballer who plays as a left winger for Liga F club DUX Logroño.
+Born in the United States, she plays for the Dominican Republic national team.

 Early life

 Asenjo was raised in Malverne, New York.
+Her father, Erick Asenjo, is Dominican and her mother, Kimberly 'Kim' Grant (née Mahabirsingh, formerly Asenjo), is American.
+Her parents are divorced.

 College career

 On 20 November 2020, Asenjo committed to the University of Central Florida in Orlando, Florida.
+She was a redshirt freshman during the 2021 season.
+She debuted during the 2022 season, making 18 appearances.